How to Wax Eyebrows: The Step by Step Guide

-As a beginner, waxing your eyebrows should include six main things: cleansing, measuring the brows, trimming, waxing, tweezing, and post-care.
+As a beginner, waxing your eyebrows should include six main things:

-It's most important to have all the tools necessary in your home and ready to be used before you dive in.
+It's very important to have all the tools necessary in your home and ready to be used before you dive in.
 No one wants to realize they're out of wax strips AFTER they apply the wax.

 We're here to help you avoid minor disasters like those.
 So, here is our list of things needed to get you started: